Miner’s Creek Road:

 General Site Information:

 The sites here are primitive and offer no amenities aside from stone fire rings.
-The clearings where campsites have been made are fairly close to miners creek, which you follow up nearly the entire road leading to the camping sites.
+The clearings where campsites have been made are fairly close to the miners creek, which you follow up nearly the entire road leading to the camping sites.
 Over all the area is very beautiful and peaceful with a majority of the traffic primarily using the trail systems lower down in the valley.
-While I did not venture to the end of miners creek road 1000 I can tell you this is a great place to enjoy some free Colorado camping if you have the ability to get to the spots.
+While I did not venture to the end of miners creek road 1000 I can tell you this is a great place to camp if you have the ability to get to the spots.
 The forest cover is thick and the undergrowth is very green.
 Be mindful of current weather conditions in the area as weather can change fast and be severe here.

 Nearby Activities or Attractions: